 Feedback from the participants

 Our feedback was 100% positive!
-The complete feedback was outstanding and the participants were very satisfied with the organization.
+The complete feedback was outstanding and the participants shared their satisfaction with the organization.
 As ELTA’s board member, I must say that I am happy about it, but I also want this conference to be only the beginning of our journey into teaching innovations and teacher training.

 The next ELTA conference will also happen online in May!
-Subscribe to my website or to ELTA’s website to be informed when we make the program.
+Subscribe to my website or to ELTA’s website and we will inform you when we make the program.
+What do you think about our program?
+Let me know in the comments, or via the contact page.

 Click here to explore my store where 99% of materials are forever free!